The bending of spring wire - material-technical structural changes and stress states during and after bending

 When bending spring wire, a combination of elastic and plastic deformations as well as microstructural changes at the atomic level occur.

-These changes particularly affect the movement of dislocations, the deformation of grains and the creation of residual stresses in the spring material.
+dislocations, the deformation of grains and the creation of

-The deformation of the wire begins in the elastic range and moves into the plastic range as the load increases.
+1.1 Elastic and plastic deformation The deformation of the wire begins in the elastic range and moves into the plastic range as the load increases.

-In this stage, the crystal lattice deforms reversibly.
+Elastic deformation: In this stage, the crystal lattice deforms reversibly.

 The atoms are shifted in their lattice positions, but return to their original position after the load is removed.
 This corresponds to a linear stretch, which is described by Hooke's law.
 The elastic deformation remains within the yield point of the material.

-When the yield point Rm is reached, plastic deformation occurs, in which the material undergoes a permanent change in shape.
+Plastic deformation: When the yield point Rm is reached, plastic deformation occurs, in which the material undergoes a permanent change in shape.

 This results from the movement of dislocations such as atomic lattice defects in the crystal lattice.
 The dislocations slide through the material and cause a non-reversible shift in the atomic layers.
 At this stage, the material loses its elastic properties and permanent deformation and deformation remain.

-During bending, both tensile stresses and compressive stresses arise in the wire cross-section.
+1.2 Stress states during bending During bending, both tensile stresses and compressive stresses arise in the wire cross-section.

 These stresses are not evenly distributed, but are highly position-dependent.

-The outside of the bent wire experiences tensile stresses.
+Tensile stresses: The outside of the bent wire experiences tensile stresses.
 Here the material is stretched and the atoms are pulled apart.
 This zone is prone to cracking because the atomic bonds are under strong stretching and can break more easily.

-The inside of the wire is under compressive stresses, which compress the material.
+Compressive stresses: The inside of the wire is under compressive stresses, which compress the material.
 The atoms are pressed closer together, which is less likely to cause cracking, but can locally lead to plastic compression or wrinkling if the deformation becomes too strong.

-Inside the wire, especially near the neutral fiber, shear stresses occur.
+Shear stresses: Inside the wire, especially near the neutral fiber, shear stresses occur.
 These are stresses that arise from the dislocation of atomic layers along the shear planes.
 Shear stresses play a crucial role in plastic deformation and the movement of dislocations.

-The stress distribution in the cross-section of the wire is not linear and varies depending on the position within the wire:
+1.3 Stress distribution across the cross-section The stress distribution in the cross-section of the wire is not linear and varies depending on the position within the wire:

-Here the tensile stresses are highest, which leads to the greatest elongation.
+Outside: Here the tensile stresses are highest, which leads to the greatest elongation.
 The material is stretched to the limit of its ductility and the risk of plastic failure or cracking is particularly high.

-The compressive stresses on the inside compress the material, which causes less damage but in extreme cases can cause plastic instabilities such as buckling.
+Inside: The compressive stresses on the inside compress the material, which causes less damage but in extreme cases can cause plastic instabilities such as buckling.

-There are neither tensile nor compressive stresses in the neutral fiber.
+Neutral fiber: There are neither tensile nor compressive stresses in the neutral fiber.
 It represents the area in which the length of the material remains constant.
 Shear stresses are often concentrated here, which are responsible for the dislocation movements and the onset of plastic deformation.

 2. Material structure changes during bending